umutdemirtass/angular-training/README.md

-# Angular and Swagger training work
+# Angular Jwt and Swagger training work

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.